-5.4 Retail Credit Risk
+5.3 Retail Credit Risk

-The Bank's retail lending activity is restricted to secured property lending, and lending against investment assets including UK Gilts.
+The Bank's retail lending activity is restricted to secured property lending, and lending against investment portfolios.

 Retail credit risks are managed in accordance with approval limits set by the Bank's Board in the credit policy, and within aggregate financial limits set by the Bank's Asset and Liability Committee.
-Customer credit decisions are undertaken on a case by case basis, which includes an affordability assessment which determines a customer's ability to repay the outstanding amount of the credit.
+Customer credit decisions are undertaken on a case-by-case basis, which includes an affordability assessment which determines a customer's ability to repay the outstanding amount of the credit.